LohithR22/Code-LADS/README.md

 At V-Help, we believe in the power of community and the importance of timely assistance.
 Our platform is designed to bring people together, ensuring that no one faces a disaster alone.

-How we tackle the given problem
+How we tackle the given problem:

 Our website addresses the critical issue of limited awareness about disaster precautions and the inefficiency of fragmented communication channels during emergencies.
 By signing in, users can instantly access tailored safety advice based on their current location and real-time weather conditions, ensuring they are well-prepared for any imminent weather-related challenges.